yujiri8/yujiri.xyz/argument/communist_capitalist_faq.md

 ### "You can't argue against capitalism while you're benefitting from it"

 Entirely wrong and hypocritical.
 You can think a system is corrupt even if you benefit from it.
-If I steal a hundred dollars from someone else and give them to you, are you going to take "you can't criticize this system of exploitation because you benfit from it!" as a defense?
+If I steal a hundred dollars from someone else and give them to you, are you going to take "you can't criticize this system of exploitation because you benefit from it!" as a defense?

 Besides, the premise that they're benefitting from it [is in dispute](disputed_premise).
 This argument is no more valid than when statists say "You can't say the state is illegitimate while you use its services".